takato7/raycasting-maze/README.md

 ## Platform Dependencies

-This project depends on system-level graphics infrastructure:
+This project depends on X11 for rendering:

-- X11 (Linux)
+- Linux: Xorg
-- XQuartz (macOS)
+- macOS: XQuartz

 As a result, the build and runtime behavior may vary depending on: